Mathics3/mathics-development-guide/docs/extending/code-overview/object-classes.rst

 Atom Class
 ==========

-Recall that an Expression to be evaluated is initially a kind of M-expression called and ``ExpressionList``, where each list item is either itself an ``ExpressionList`` or an object in a class derived from ``Atom``.
+Recall that an Expression to be evaluated is initially a kind of :term:`M-expression`, an object in the ``Expression`` class, where each list item is either itself an :term:`Expression` or an object in a class derived from :term:`Atom`.

 The ``Atom`` class we encountered earlier when describing the nodes that get created intially from a parse.
 Those were: